kristyanne/fe-starter/docs/file-appendix.md

 This file is **not automatically maintained**.
 Each time you add a new SVG icon, you will need to update this file with a title and description for each new icon you add.

+### .nvmrc

+This file is a configuration file for [nvm](https://github.com/creationix/nvm) which contains the node version that is currently installed on the build server.
+This allows us to ensure that our local development environment is matching that of the server.
+In order to use this functionality, you need to have [nvm installed on your machine](https://github.com/creationix/nvm#installation).
+This will allow you to install and use multiple versions of node which is useful for being able to switch between node versions from project to project.

+The most useful use of this file is the ability to automatically switch to the specifed version when changing directories.
+For this you will need to integrate nvm into your shell.
+Details on how to do this can be found in the [nvm docs](https://github.com/creationix/nvm#nvmrc).